A Quick Guide to Twin Peaks: The Return (Season 3)

 The film also makes it clear that the shadow beings are active worldwide.
 FBI agent Philip Jeffries has been monitoring them in Buenos Aires.
 He’s also been to one of their meetings above the convenience store.
-BOB, The Arm, a jumping man in a white mask, some magicians, and the shabbily dressed but spark emanating woodsmen were in the meeting.
+BOB, The Arm, a jumping man in a white mask, some magicians, and the dirty, bearded woodsmen were in the meeting.

 Fans of the Twin Peaks universe have been debating details and trying to figure it all out since 1990.
 There are lots of theories.
 The owl cave ring, hand gestures, astrology, and incantations all carry the power to change and manipulate things.
 The protective giant gives clues to Agent Cooper in the form of names, numbers, sights or sounds to remember.